vitojph/littlegobook/README.md

-# littlegobook
+# The Little Go Book

-my own flavor of the littel go book
+My own flavor of [The little Go Book](http://openmymind.net/The-Little-Go-Book/) [also on Gitub](https://github.com/karlseguin/the-little-go-book).